Hey! There’s a big $350+ value HOMESCHOOL BUNDLE GIVEAWAY at the bottom of this post you don’t want to miss!

 - Establish a routine.
 No need for strict schedules, but sketch out a good, flexible routine that you can practice to help guide your day.

 - Have catch-up times and days for those weeks that get away from you.
 Move a lesson forward, do a quick lesson before bed, or make one day or afternoon a week a catch-up day if you’re concerned about getting everything done that week.

 - Let it Go.
-Yes, there are times when your little ones will need more full attention and all the planned lessons for that week won’t get done.
+Yes, there are times (even seasons of time) when your little ones will need more full attention and all the planned lessons for that week won’t get done.
 No worries, mama!
 You’re homeschooling for the long haul here, so everything will pan out.

 - Meal times are favorite times for lessons, especially for read alouds, memory recitation, and discussions.
 The littlest ones are strapped into high chairs and sometimes that’s aaallll that’s keeping them from inflicting destruction.

 - Blanket time is also an awesome tool!
 At about 18m old, start teaching them to sit on a blanket for 5 minutes at a time and play with toys set aside for that purpose.
 After a while, they can work up to 30 minutes at a time and will enjoy it as well.
 It’s great for doctor’s appointments too!